enocean-js/enocean-js/packages/node-red-contrib-enocean/readme.md

 #### channel

-you can send telegrams on up to 128 channels (`0` - `127`)
+you can send telegrams on up to 128 channels (`0` - `127`) per USB Stick.
 Each channel represents one virtual device.
-For this node, each channel represents one 2-Rocker switch.
+For this node, each channel represents one 4-Rocker switch.
+So you can emulate up to 512 Rockers or 1024 Buttons per USB Stick.